Topics: Overview, Student Preview, Creating Content, Documents, Text Editor, Adding Learning Modules, Creating Links, Files, Integrating Videos.

 • Provide learners with a takeaway.

-There are two methods for creating a link:
+Two methods exist for creating a link:

 • Create a link in the course outline.